 This allows you to feed your kitten on a regular schedule and carefully monitor their growth at each stage of development.

 When it comes to growth and development, kittens need more of certain nutrients.
-Protein and fat play a key role in muscle development, and there are several other minerals, vitamins, and fatty acids that support your kitten’s body as they grow.
+Protein and fat play a key role in muscle development, and there are several other vitamins and minerals , and fatty acids that support your kitten’s body as they grow.

 What is All-Life-Stage Cat Food?